 Cocaine is a stimulant which increases the speed of message transmission in the brain.
-It tends to trigger a state of euphoria, intense energy, heightened sensitivity of the senses and intermittent reduction in appetite and need for sleep.
+It tends to trigger a state of euphoria, intense energy, heightened sensitivity and intermittent reduction in appetite and the need for sleep.
 Cocaine use can lead to anxiety, mood swings, impulsive behaviour and physical health concerns including heart problems, headaches and stroke and gastrointestinal difficulties.

-- Requiring progressively higher amounts of cocaine over time.
+- Requiring progressively higher amounts of cocaine to reach the same ‘high’.

-- Inability to reduce the amount of cocaine one is using.
+- Inability to reduce the amount of one is using.

-- Cocaine consumption leading to inability to fulfil responsibilities at work or at home.
+- Decreasing ability to fulfil responsibilities at work or at home.

-- Continuing to use cocaine in situations that may lead to physical danger.
+- Continuing to use in situations that may lead to physical danger.

 - Reduced involvement in previously important or meaningful activities.

-- Experiencing withdrawal symptoms and continued cocaine use to ease the withdrawal symptoms.
+- Experiencing withdrawal symptoms and continued use to ease the withdrawal symptoms.

-Treatment for cocaine may involve admission to a detox or rehabilitation admission to support a person to safely cease their pattern of use.
-Ongoing therapy is often required and may incorporate psychodynamic psychotherapy which explores unconscious patterns of relating to self and others through the activation of various defence mechanisms along with motivational interviewing which seeks to clarify and support an individual’s wish to change.
-Cognitive behaviour therapy (CBT) which explores the links between thoughts, emotions and behaviours in the context of substance use may also be drawn upon.
+Treatment for cocaine abuse may involve admission to a detox or rehabilitation admission to support a person to safely cease their pattern of use.
+Ongoing therapy is often required, and may incorporate psychodynamic psychotherapy which explores unconscious patterns of relating to self and others through the activation of various defence mechanisms, along with motivational interviewing, which seeks to clarify and support an individual’s wish to change.
+Cognitive behaviour therapy (CBT), which explores the links between thoughts, emotions and behaviours in the context of substance use, is another treatment methodology that may be drawn upon.

-The trained psychotherapists at Bayside Psychotherapy will aim to help you manage or overcome your cocaine problem.
-This may involve a medically supervised detox program at an appropriate facility.
+The trained team at Bayside Psychotherapy will aim to help you manage or overcome your cocaine problem.

 Call us on (03) 9557 9113 or use our contact form to book your confidential appointment to discuss your individual circumstances.